IBM/charts/repo/ibm-helm/ibm-monetdb.md

   # storageClass, if empty the cluster default will be used
   class: ''
   # create or not the PVC
-  # if false a nanem of an existing one must be privided
+  # if false a name of an existing one must be privided
   create: true
   name:  ''